Russell Wilson: Professional baseball

 On June 8, 2010, Wilson was drafted by the Colorado Rockies in the fourth round (140th pick overall) of the 2010 MLB draft.
 That summer he played 32 games as a second baseman for the Tri-City Dust Devils, the Class A Short Season affiliate of the Rockies in the Northwest League.
 He finished the season with two home runs, 11 RBIs, and a .230 batting average.

 In the summer of 2011, Wilson played 61 games for the Asheville Tourists, the Class A affiliate of the Colorado Rockies in the South Atlantic League.
 He hit three home runs with 15 RBIs and a .228 batting average.
 In January 2012, Wilson informed the Rockies that he would be pursuing a career in the NFL and would not report to spring training for the 2012 season.

 On December 12, 2013, Wilson was acquired from the Rockies by the Texas Rangers in the Triple-A phase of the Rule 5 draft.
-Wilson attended Rangers spring training in Surprise, Arizona in 2014 and 2015.
+Wilson attended Rangers spring training in Surprise, Arizona, in 2014 and 2015.

 On February 7, 2018, Wilson was traded from the Rangers to the New York Yankees and assigned to the Yankees' Double-A affiliate, the Trenton Thunder.
 Wilson grew up as a Yankees fan and promised his late father that he would one day wear the Yankees uniform.
-On March 2, Wilson pinch-hit for Aaron Judge in the fifth inning against the Atlanta Braves, his first appearance in a professional baseball game since 2011.
+On March 2, Wilson pinch-hit for Aaron Judge in the fifth inning of a Spring Training game against the Atlanta Braves, his first appearance in a professional baseball game since 2011.
 He struck out on five pitches from Braves pitcher Max Fried.